herbievine/alpine-web/README.md

-### Alpine
+### Loop

-Alpine is an experimental notes app.
+Loop is an experimental notes app.
 It uses Express, GraphQL and PostgreSQL for the back-end and Next for the front-end.
 This is the front-end repo.
-Back-end can be found [here](https://github.com/herbievine/alpine-api)
+Back-end can be found [here](https://github.com/herbievine/loop-api)